kcubero27/covid19-travel-requirements/README.md

 Just go on [official Node.js website](http://nodejs.org/) & grab the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it.

+### Ngrok

+Ngrok is a cross-platform application that exposes local server ports to the Internet.
+Their website claims, “[so you can] spend more time programming—one command for an instant, secure URL to your localhost server through any NAT or firewall.”.

+There are multiple ways of [downloading](https://ngrok.com/download) Ngrok on your laptop.

 ## Installation

 1. Clone this repo: `$ git clone git@github.com:kcubero27/covid19-travel-requirements.git`